 — Barzebrag (@Barzebrag) May 12, 2019

 But who was Silver King?
-Born César Cuauhtémoc González Barrón but best known as Silver King, he is the son of legendary Mexican wrestler Dr. Wagner and brother of the also legendary Dr. Wagner Jr. He’s gone by other names as well, most notably “Silver Kain” a variant of his usual name used to bypass Mexico City’s athletic commission in order to keep using his mask.
+Born César Cuauhtémoc González Barrón but best known as Silver King, he is the son of legendary Mexican wrestler Dr. Wagner and brother of the also legendary Dr. Wagner Jr. He’s gone by other names as well, most notably “Silver Kain,” a variant of his usual name used to bypass Mexico City’s athletic commission to keep using his mask.
 He’s also well known as Black Tiger III.
 The rival character of Tiger Mask in NJPW.
-Competing with the alias throughout the later part of his career before returning to his more famous role in AAA for what would be his longest tenure for one sole promotion in 2007.
+Competing with the alias throughout the later part of his career before returning to his more famous AAA role would be his longest tenure for one sole promotion in 2007.

 What wrestler got to have his own hype man as he’s being massaged?